Meet the MoAD team!

 Elizabeth Gessel, Ph.D.

-Elizabeth leads MoAD’s Public Programs department; and she is a critical thinker with excellent research, writing and communication skills.
+Elizabeth leads MoAD’s Public Programs department; she is a critical thinker with excellent research, writing and communication skills.
 She has been developing and running public programs at MoAD since 2010.
-She has launched new program series on spiritual practices, folktales, sacred music, and dance.
-With a Ph.D in history from the University of California at Berkeley, Elizabeth is experienced in the educational and community organizing field, having worked with educational reform organizations and public school volunteers.
+She has launched new program series on spiritual practices, folktales, sacred music, film and dance and overseen the development of two residency programs, the Chef-in-Residence and Poets-in-Residence programs at MoAD.
+She directed the transition to exclusively virtual programming during the novel coronavirus pandemic for MoAD.
+Elizabeth has a B.A. (with highest honors) and a Ph.D. in History from University of California, Berkeley.

 Elizabeth participated in a Museum Studies program at the Colonial Williamsburg Foundation.
 Since then, she has worked with museums developing and producing educational curriculum, leading school tours, and working with community non-profit organizations.
 She brings a level of leadership and experience to MoAD, having worked with educational institutions and community groups managing projects and programs.

-Elizabeth likes almost any activity she does with her family who include her two sons, Milo and Henry, and her dog, Lucy.
+Elizabeth likes almost any activity she does with her family who include her two sons, Milo and Henry, and her dog, Nova.